rushilokkhande1106/Athelead-dashaboard/README.md

 # Athelead-dashaboard
-Hi,, we learn about OlympicS athelatics total details with mocrosoft power BI dashboard In this dashboards we will discuss about how many medals win by each country or atheleads comparision by country to country and sport how many gold medal, siver,and bronze medals each country have.
+Hey, We learn about Olympics athelatics total details with using of  mocrosoft power BI dashboard In this dashboards we will create  Olympic medals.
+How many medals win by each country
+How many medals win by an  atheleads.
+Comparision by country to country and
+Year to year.
+Detail sportwise medals.